Daemonic ergotropy of Gaussian quantum states and the role of measurement-induced purification via general-dyne detection: Daemonic ergotropy of Gaussian states

 Of course, $\overline{\mathcal E}^{\sf (2ms)}_{\sf Het,max} \geq \overline{\mathcal E}^{\sf (2ms)}_{\sf Hom,max}$, with the two ergotropies being equal as expected only for $N=0$: indeed, for globally pure states, any pure general-dyne detection, corresponding to the projection on rank-1 projectors, will result into a pure local conditional state.

 We also observe that, as the reduced state $\rho^A$ is a thermal state, the ergotropy if no measurement is performed on subsystem $B$ would be equal to zero.
 On the other hand both daemonic ergotropies are monotonically increasing with the number of thermal excitations $N$.
-This shows that general-dyne daemons may turn heat into energy, as long as any degree of correlations is present.
-In particular, notice that average ergotropy may be extracted through marginal measurements even if the original state is not entangled.
-On the other hand, all such states have non-zero discord, but it doesn't seem possible to infer anything more significant about a general relationship between discord and daemonic ergotropy than what was already shown in~\cite{francica,Bernards2019}.
+This shows that general-dyne daemons may turn heat into energy, as long as any degree of correlations is present; in fact, as we observed in Eq.~\eqref{eq:ergotropyGauss0}, the presence of a squeezing operation in the symplectic diagonalization of the conditional states, the thermal noise amplifies the extracted work.
+After Eq.~\eqref{eq:daemonicergoG0} we have observed how non-zero daemonic gain is equivalent to non-zero entanglement for pure states, and to non-zero discord and non zero quantum mutual information for mixed states.
+We can now investigate in this example whether a quantitative relationship exists between daemonic ergotropy and quantum correlations.
+For such states we can analytically quantify entanglement (logarithmic negativity, as per \cite{vidal02,SERAFINI_2023}), quantum mutual information and quantum discord \cite{adessodatta,GaussDiscordGiordaParis,SERAFINI_2023}.
+One may then notice that as expected daemonic work may be extracted through marginal measurements even if the original state is not entangled, as is the case for ${\rm e}^{2|r|}\le (2N+1)$.
+Also, although all thermally-seeded two-mode squeezed states have non-zero discord and non-zero quantum mutual information, both these quantities are monotonically decreasing with the thermal noise $N$ (as well as entanglement), and thus exhibit a behaviour opposite to that of the daemonic ergotropy, disproving any monotonous relationship between daemonic ergotropy and (quantum and classical) correlations.